l7mp/dcontroller/README.md

 ## Caveats

-- The operator runs with full RBAC capabilities.
+- The operator runs with full RBAC permissions to operate on the entire Kubernetes API.
 This is required at this point to make sure that the declarative operators loaded at runtime can access any Kubernetes API resource they intend to watch or modify.
-Later we may implement a dynamic RBAC scheme that would minimize the required permissions to the minimal set of APi resources the running operators need.
+Later we may implement a dynamic RBAC scheme that would minimize the required permissions to the minimal set of API resources the running operators may need.
 - The strategic merge patch implementation does not handle lists.
-Since Kubernetes does not implement native strategic merge patching for schemaless unstructured resources, currently patches must be implemented a simplified local JSON patch code that does not handle lists.
-Use `Patcher` targets carefullly.
+Since Kubernetes does not implement native strategic merge patching for schemaless unstructured resources that Δ-controller uses internally, currently patches must be implemented a simplified local JSON patch code that does not handle lists.
+Use `Patcher` targets carefully or, whenever possible, opt for `Updater` targets.

 ## License